oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 In this Lab, you have:

 * Custom-trained an AI Vision model
-* Witness your model serve your input in real-time, demonstrating model accuracy
+* Witnessed your model serve your input in real-time, demonstrating model accuracy

 In this LiveLab, you have successfully implemented a highly transferrable OCI solution pattern à la Professor Hu, and simulated the experience of automating, accelerating, and enhancing a biomedical research process by producing your own cell classifier.